awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 To provide management services for each DB instance, the `rdsadmin` user is created when the DB instance is created\.
 Attempting to drop, rename, change the password, or change privileges for the `rdsadmin` account will result in an error\.

 To allow management of the DB instance, the standard `kill` and `kill_query` commands have been restricted\.
-The Amazon RDS commands `rds_kill` and `rds_kill_query` are provided to allow you to terminate user sessions or queries on DB instances\.
+The Amazon RDS commands `rds_kill` and `rds_kill_query` are provided to allow you to end user sessions or queries on DB instances\.

 ## Using the Password Validation Plugin<a name="MySQL.Concepts.PasswordValidationPlugin"></a>

 MySQL provides the `validate_password` plugin for improved security\.
 The plugin enforces password policies using parameters in the DB parameter group for your MySQL DB instance\.
 The plugin is supported for DB instances running MySQL version 5\.6, 5\.7, and 8\.0\.
-For more information about the `validate_password` plugin, see [The Password Validation Plugin](https://dev.mysql.com/doc/refman/5.7/en/validate-password.html) in the MySQL documentation\.
+For more information about the `validate_password` plugin, see [The Password Validation Plugin](https://dev.mysql.com/doc/refman/8.0/en/validate-password.html) in the MySQL documentation\.

 **To enable the validate\_password plugin for a MySQL DB instance**